-There are various ways to structure a report or assessment.
-The Canadian Health Services Research Foundation, for example, uses the 1:3:25 approach, i.e. one page of main messages, three pages of executive summary and 25 pages of main text.
-We like this and it fits with our audience's feedback.
-We have adapted this to the EEA's needs and much of this section of this Writing Manual is based on Canadian Health Services Research Guidance, although we prefer the 1:2:50 rule, i.e. one page of main messages, two pages of executive summary and 50 pages of main text.
+Specifically, there are various ways to structure a report.
+The Canadian Health Services Research Foundation, for example, uses the 1:3:25 approach: a report includes one page of main messages, three pages of executive summary and 25 pages of main text.
+We like this format and it makes sense given our audience's feedback.
+We have adapted this to the EEA's needs: most of this section in this Writing Manual is based on Canadian Health Services' Research Guidance, although we prefer the 1:2:50 rule, i.e., one page of main messages, two pages of executive summary and 50 pages of main text.

-The Word template for writing EEA reports has been set up to take on board this approach.
-This section of the writing manual takes readers through the various sections of an EEA report.
+The Word template for writing EEA reports embraces this approach.
+This section of the writing manual takes you through the various sections of a standard EEA report.